mothur/mothur.github.io/_wiki/classify.svm.md

 Option `trainigfoldcount` specifies the number of cross validation folds that will be used when training SVMs.
-For example, if `trainingfoldcount=5` then 4/5 of the \'development\' dataset will be used to train and 1/5 of the \'development\' dataset will be used to measure and compare performance of the SVMs.
-The larger fraction of data will be referred to as the \'training\' dataset and the smaller as the
+For example, if `trainingfoldcount=5` then 4/5 of the 'development' dataset will be used to train and 1/5 of the 'development' dataset will be used to measure and compare performance of the SVMs.
+The larger fraction of data will be referred to as the 'training' dataset and the smaller as the 'testing' dataset.
-\'testing\' dataset.

 Increasing `trainingfoldcount` may improve classification score but will certainly increase the training time.
 Choosing a large